 After some time, we began getting inquiries from entrepreneurs looking to create online businesses.
 In response to this, we created web software with customizable business models already built into the software.
-We attempted to produce internet scripts including optimal business models for each type of business and industry.
+We attempted to produce internet scripts, including optimal business models for each type of business and industry.
 Once again, we were surprised by the ingenuity and variety of the ideas and plans presented by our customers.
 The small offering of products that were designed to help experienced programmers had instead evolved into an established line of web apps developed for entrepreneurs from various backgrounds diligently working towards individual business plans.

 In the media, we see many examples of very successful startups created by young entrepreneurs.
 Most of these prodigies drop out of school or start things just after graduation.
 Founding teams usually include classmates or college friends working out of a dorm room or parents’ garage.
 These teams have created world-changing ideas and companies.
-We have seen this with Bill Gates, Mark Zuckerberg, Sergei Brin, Larry Page and Steve Jobs – just to name a few.
+We have seen this with Bill Gates, Mark Zuckerberg, Sergei Brin, Larry Page, and Steve Jobs – just to name a few.
 They tout, the young age and time somehow contributed to the monumental success they ultimately achieved.
 But I contest, it is the law of averages working in their favor.

-The mid-career entrepreneur will most likely have a massive number of connections, but comprised mostly of those within their specific area of expertise.
+The mid-career entrepreneur will most likely have a massive number of connections but comprised mostly of those within their specific area of expertise.
 Unfortunately, these connections are usually very limited in the scope of the startup world.

-Since mid-career entrepreneurs can create startups with a higher chance of success based on experience, there is a need for accelerators and incubators focusing on this entrepreneurial sector.
+Since mid-career entrepreneurs can create startups with a higher chance of success based on experience, there is a need for accelerators and incubators, focusing on this entrepreneurial sector.
 These experienced entrepreneurs can hit it big when acquiring a cofounder with complementary skills or discovering teams that can fill the gaps.
-When offered more opportunity to connect, mid-career entrepreneurs have a huge chance of excelling simply by joining forces to push ahead.
+When offered more opportunity to connect, mid-career entrepreneurs have a considerable chance of excelling simply by joining forces to push ahead.